SnowyAlcazar/ProjectAble/index.md

 ## Notes
 - ProjectAble **_is_** a helpful tool to enable project professionals to track the status and forecast of a project quickly, reliably and accurately
 - ProjectAble **_is not_** intended to replace good planning, estimation, monitoring or control processes.
 Other tools are available for those purposes.

+## Privacy Policy
+- ProjectAble does not collect any personal data
+- ProjectAble does not share any personal data
+- All data entered in or created by ProjectAble is stored in local database on the users device

 ### Contact
 email | <ProjectAble@aleynmoor.co>